Kommunicate-io/Kommunicate-Web-SDK/docs/docs/actionable-messages.md

     "metadata": {"key":"value"} //optional, any extra information you want to send with message }]
 ```
+`"metadata"` is any extra information you want to send with message.
+This field is optional.

 ## Send HTML content
 > HTML content will work with V2 APIs.